biscu/ai-sdk-rag-starter/data/tone-of-voice-principles.md

 Trustworthy, uncomplicated and friendly.

-Our tone-of-voice principles are the sum of our voice.
+Our tone of voice principles are the sum of our voice.
 By following these principles, we build the desired experience of our brand.

 ## Our tone is trustworthy